How to Move Your Restaurant Orders to In-House Commission-Free Delivery

 - Restaurants can focus on their core task of preparing and serving quality food

-- Guests may not appreciate paying a delivery cost.
-This however can be turned around by offering free delivery over a certain dollar amount can offset their hesitation
+- Guests may not appreciate paying a delivery fee, but offering free delivery over a certain dollar amount can offset their hesitation

 Connect to Social Media to Put Your Marketing on Autopilot

-Hotels.
-Restaurants, eateries, and stalls all use social media to promote their brands.
-The best way to grow a social media following is to have your guests do it!
+Hotels, restaurants, eateries, and the like all use social media to promote their brands.
+The best way to grow a social media following is to have your guests do it for you!

 - Automatic promotion of different ordering options

-- Guests experience the convenience of placing direct orders via QR Menu
+- Guests experience the convenience of placing orders through your restaurant online ordering system

 - Brands with the highest social media audiences will have the best results

-A review of a chef turned eatery owner, published on Restaurant Confessionals, explains how demotivating it has to read unjustified comments of a marketplace that they own.
-To quote him directly, he mentions, “Our restaurant has received plenty of good press but, at this point, it’s been a little while since we’ve been reviewed.
-So, some Yelpers are responding to a dating review from a few years ago and expect that exact same meal.”
+An interview with a chef-turned-eatery-owner published on Restaurant Confessionals explains how demotivating it is to read unjustified criticism of a venue.
+To quote him directly, he says, “Our restaurant has received plenty of good press but, at this point, it’s been a little while since we’ve been reviewed.
+So, some Yelpers are responding to a dated review from a few years ago and expect that exact same meal.”

-QR Menu and online ordering solutions should provide a closed-loop for feedback.
-Feedback is direct from the guest and straight to the restaurant manager.
-Hence, this gives the opportunity for the restaurant to deal with the issue directly and the customer feels as if they said their piece without publishing it in a public manner.
+To remedy this, a restaurant online ordering system should provide a closed loop for feedback: Comments go directly from the guest to the restaurant manager.
+This gives the opportunity for the restaurant to deal with the issue directly and the customer feels as if they said their piece without publishing it in a public manner.
 Restaurants may still opt to post their best reviews on social media.

-Sending a tactfully crafted email for feedback after every online delivery also converts a detractor into a promoter.
-That way, the guest feels important, and their probability of ordering again increases.
+Sending a tactfully crafted email requesting feedback after every online delivery can convert a detractor into a promoter.
+The guest feels important, and their probability of ordering again increases.

-- The customer feels important, hence may return
+- The customer feels important and is more likely to return

 - Some guests may continue to write reviews on public platforms